 - 1. Earn a minimum grade of "C" in all credit-bearing UCSOP courses (excluding elective courses) and a "P" in each experiential course (i.e., PHAR 525L, PHAR 615L, PHAR 716L, PHAR 821-828) except PHAR 626L. - a.
-P1 students are only eligible to register for 500-level courses; P2 students are only eligible to register for 600-level courses (may also register for 500-level elective courses); P3 students are only eligible to register for 700-level courses (may also register for 500-level or 600-level elective courses).
-Therefore, all P1 courses must be passed before enrolling in courses/experiences provided in the P2 curriculum; all P2 courses must be passed before enrolling in courses/experiences provided in the P3 curriculum; and all P3 courses must be passed before enrolling in courses/experiences provided in the P4 curriculum. - b.
+P1 students are only eligible to complete 500-level courses; P2 students are only eligible to complete 600-level courses (may also complete 500-level elective courses); P3 students are only eligible to complete 700-level courses (may also complete 500-level or 600-level elective courses).
+Therefore, all P1 courses must be passed before taking courses/experiences provided in the P2 curriculum; all P2 courses must be passed before taking courses/experiences provided in the P3 curriculum; and all P3 courses must be passed before taking courses/experiences provided in the P4 curriculum - b.
 Earn a passing grade on the high-stakes progression assessments incorporated into the following Spring Semester laboratory courses (refer to course syllabi for specific information): PHAR 523L, PHAR 611L, and PHAR 700L.
 All students (including those that are repeating coursework/program years) are required to pass a high-stakes progression assessment annually.
 Therefore, students who previously passed a progression assessment and are repeating a program year, will be required to retake and pass the progression assessment for that program year.

 NOTE: Students who are repeating a program year and who are not required to retake the laboratory course in which the progression assessment is incorporated, will be required to pass the high-stakes progression assessment according to the information outlined in the relevant syllabus.
 This information will be communicated to the student by the Associate Dean for Academic Affairs.